MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/focus.md

 1. Click in the rendered webpage to put focus on it, and then press **Tab** or **Shift+Tab** to move focus around in the rendered webpage.

    The value that's displayed below `document.activeElement` is the result of the expression.
-It doesn't visibly change every time you **Tab** to a new UI item in the webpage; it visibly changes when you move to a new type of page element.
+As you press **Tab** to move among UI items in the webpage, the `activeElement` value changes when you move to a new type of page element.

-   Since that expression `document.activeElement` is updated live in realtime, so that its output result always represents the currently focused element, you now have a way to always keep track of which element has focus, in the DevTools **Console**.
+   The expression `document.activeElement` is updated live in realtime, so that its output result always represents the currently focused element.
+This way, you can keep track of which element has focus, in the DevTools **Console**.
 You need to right-click the Live Expression output, as follows:

 1. In the DevTools **Console**, hover on the result of the Live Expression (below the `document.activeElement` Live Expression).